 I’m an Oxford English graduate, and I’ve been working as a private tutor and schoolmaster since 2009 after several years as a strategy consultant.
 I teach English, Maths and French plus most other Common Entrance and GCSE/IGCSE subjects (and photography).
 I’m based in Putney and have given private lessons to 471 students of all ages, including some with dyslexia, autism, ADHD and other Special Educational Needs.
 I’ve taught Verbal and Non-verbal Reasoning to 47 pupils, Maths to 250 and English to 326.
 That includes 55 trainee teachers and 237 school entry candidates, mostly at 11+ and 13+, some of whom have now won places and scholarships at schools such as Harrow, Charterhouse and Eton.
 I’ve taught 61 of my students online using Skype and carried out residential assignments in Belarus, Greece, Hong Kong, Kenya, Russia, Switzerland and Turkey.

-I generally teach ‘by exception’ from past papers.
-In other words, I’ll ask the pupil to complete a Maths paper as homework, say, and then go through it the following week, marking it and discussing any problems.
-I try to help pupils remember what they’ve learned by asking questions rather than telling them what to do, but occasionally I’ll have to dictate notes on a particular subject and ask them to do a few practice questions to make sure everything is clear.
-All those notes will then become a ready-made revision guide that they can use in the run-up to the exams.
+I generally teach from past papers.
+I’ll ask pupils to do one for their homework and then go through it the following week, marking it and then filling in any gaps in their knowledge.
+I’ll start by trying to help pupils remember what they’ve learned by asking questions rather than telling them what to do, but, if they’ve forgotten something or haven’t yet been taught it, I’ll take them through one of the articles on my website and ask them to do a few practice questions to make sure everything is clear.
+I’ll then ask parents to print out the article, and those print-outs will become a ready-made revision guide that pupils can look through in the run-up to their exams.

 I’m generally very patient, so it doesn’t matter where we start from or how slowly we go, as long as we’re making progress.
 I also like my lessons to be enjoyable, which might mean ‘colouring outside the lines’ by having a discussion of Cantor’s Inn during a Maths lesson or playing an Alanis Morissette song during an English lesson to illustrate what irony is – or isn’t!
 Whatever works…